enix403/enix403.github.io/src/routes/posts/nerf/+page.md

 \gamma(p) = \left(\sin(2^0 \pi p), \cos(2^0 \pi p), \ldots, \sin(2^{L-1} \pi p), \cos(2^{L-1} \pi p)\right)
 $$

-This function $γ(\cdot)$ is applied separately to each of the three coordinate values.
+This function $\gamma(p)$ is applied separately to each of the three coordinate values.

 Here is the code for that